At university, you can explore your interests inside and outside of the classroom.

 - The Infinite Reach Student Solidarity Network is a group of Métis students working together to enrich and enhance their postsecondary education experience.
 Members form a community of Métis students within the university to support each other in their academic pursuits.

-Carleton is home to the Ravens varsity sports that range from basketball to fencing.
+Carleton is home to the Ravens varsity sports, which range from basketball to fencing.
 The Carleton Ravens participate in both Ontario University Athletics and Canadian Interuniversity Sport.

 Recreation and Intramurals